ppy/osu-wiki/news/2021-02-01-project-loved-january-2021.md

 130 BPM, 3:13 | 7.77★\
 *description written by [-Kazu-](https://osu.ppy.sh/users/920861)*

-A lot of the identity katagiri has as an artist is the usage of sampling over a relentless, never-ending kick pattern that is at times suffocating, which was perfectly mirrored within nananass' map, since its streams that never stop coming and 1/6 patterns that can perfectly throw you off if you're not ready for it will for sure take a great amount of both physical and mental stamina to achieve a Full Combo at this one, which seems to be the standard of nowadays' Loved section so we thought this could fit in perfectly.
+A lot of the identity katagiri has as an artist is the usage of sampling over a relentless, never-ending kick pattern that is at times suffocating, which was perfectly mirrored within nananass' map.
+Its streams that never stop coming and 1/6 patterns that can perfectly throw you off if you're not ready for them will for sure take a great amount of both physical and mental stamina to FC.
+We thought this one would fit in perfectly with today's Loved section!

 [![](/wiki/shared/news/2021-02-01-project-loved-january-2021/taiko/4-unmeiron.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})